dateparser – python parser for human readable dates

 Note

-Ordering is not locale based, that’s why do not expect DMY order for UK/Australia English.
-You can specify date order in that case as follows using Settings:
+Ordering is not locale-based — do not expect DMY order for UK/Australia English.
+You can specify date order explicitly:

 >>> parse('18-12-15 06:00', settings={'DATE_ORDER': 'DMY'})